kionell/osu-parsers/README.md

 This decoder is fully synchronous and there is no support for async version right now.
 Note that beatmap decoder will return only parsed beatmap without max combo or mods!

-There are 3 ways to read data using this decoders:
+There are 4 ways to read data using this decoders:
 - via file path
+- via data buffer
 - via string
 - via array of split lines